Being queer and Filipino in Calgary: Battling Filipino Derogatory Words

 As an honour student who was always celebrated when he was still in the Philippines, how he presents himself is the last thing people would think of when meeting him.
 So even if he acts femininely, no one really batted an eye.

-So when Valerio was called bakla by another Filipino friend, he immediately acted defensive and denied it.
+So when Seb was called bakla by another Filipino friend, he immediately acted defensive and denied it.

 “I feel like the word bakla just already has so many harmful stereotypes that got built on it over the years that when somebody calls you that, they mean it in a rude way,” Valerio said.